Court of Appeals in Cases of Capture

-The former Court of Appeals in Cases of Capture, established by resolution of the Continental Congress on January 15, 1780, was the first federal court in the United States of America.
+The former Court of Appeals in Cases of Capture, established by resolution of the Continental Congress on January 15, 1780, was the first federal court in the United States.
 The court had jurisdiction over cases for the capture of enemy ships and cargo.

 Origin

-The idea for the Court originated from requests sent by General George Washington during the American Revolution to President of Congress John Hancock, but initially resulted in only the establishment of committees within Congress to exercise such jurisdiction.
-Upon learning of this deviation from his earlier requests, Washington sent another request to Hancock again asking that Congress establish the Court, but Congress did not fulfill his request until almost four years later.
+The idea for the court originated from requests sent by General George Washington during the American Revolution to President of Congress John Hancock, but initially resulted in only the establishment of committees within Congress to exercise such jurisdiction.
+Upon learning of this deviation from his earlier requests, Washington sent another request to Hancock again asking that Congress establish the court, but Congress did not fulfill his request until almost four years later.

 Authority for establishment

 Although specific express power to establish the Court was granted to Congress in the Articles of Confederation, the Articles of Confederation were not yet fully ratified by all thirteen of the original states when Congress established the Court on January 15, 1780.
 However, the U.S. Supreme Court ruled that Congress nonetheless had inherent power at that time to establish the Court.